Artist Statement:

 Urist earned her MFA from the School of the Art Institute of Chicago in 2022, BFA from the Rhode Island School of Design in 2013, and has attended multiple artist residencies including at the Vermont Studio Center and the Uncool Artist in Brooklyn, in addition to receiving merit scholarships and grants to attend Ox-Bow and a Maker-Creator Research Fellowship at the Winterthur Museum.

 Her dedication and skills are evident in the numerous grants and awards she has received to create new work.
-Urist’s project-based artwork has been shown across the US including solo shows in Vermont and New Hampshire.
+Urist’s project-based artwork has been shown across the US and internationally.
 In 2022, Urist exhibited an immersive, interactive installation at the University of Vermont and was the featured artist at Sculpture Fest in Woodstock, VT in 2019, 2020 and for the summer of 2023.
+She was an artist fellow at Socrates Sculpture Park in Queens, NY in 2023 where she created an immersive installation out of phragmites.
+In 2023, Urist had a piece in a traveling exhibit throughout Switzerland called Dear 2050 Entangled Forests, a group show that focused on forests in a changing climate.

 Currently working in Londonderry, VT, Urist continues to create new work that challenges and inspires audiences to consider their relationships with the natural world.